-ARKANSAS AUCTIONEER LICENSING BOARD RULES AND REGULATIONS
+ARKANSAS AUCTIONEER LICENSING BOARD RULES

-1. STATEMENT OF ORGANIZATION AND OPERATIONS .
-46

-2. INFORMATION FOR PUBLIC GUIDANCE .
-46
+1. STATEMENT OF ORGANIZATION AND OPERATIONS AND DEFINITIONS 2 2.
+INFORMATION FOR PUBLIC GUIDANCE 2

-3. GENERAL INFORMATION .
-47
+3. GENERAL INFORMATION. - 3

-4. RULE MAKING AUTHORITY .
-49
+4. RULE MAKING AUTHORITY.
+5

-5. EMERGENCY RULE-MAKING .
-49
+5. EMERGENCY RULE-MAKING.
+5

-7. PRACTICES AND PROCEDURES FOR AUCTIONEERS .
-51
+7. PRACTICES AND PROCEDURES FOR AUCTIONEERS 8

-8. RECOVERY FUND .
-54
+8. RECOVERY FUND 11

-9. REQUIREMENTS AND QUALIFICATIONS FOR APPLICATION AND LICENSURE .
-56
+9. REQUIREMENTS AND QUALIFICATIONS FOR APPLICATION AND

+LICENSURE .13

-10. RECIPROCAL REQUIREMENTS AND QUALIFICATIONS FOR APPLICATION AND LICENSE .
-60
+10. RECIPROCAL REQUIREMENTS AND QUALIFICATIONS FOR APPLICATION

-11. DENIAL OF APPLICATION FOR LICENSURE .
-63
+18

+23

-12. ANNUAL LICENSE RENEWAL .
-63
+12. ANNUAL LICENSE RENEWAL 23

-13. CONTINUING EDUCATION .
-65
+13. CONTINUING EDUCATION 25

-14. COMPLAINTS .
-71
+14. COMPLAINTS 31

-15. ADJUDICATIVE HEARINGS .
-74
+15. ADJUDICATIVE HEARINGS 35

-16. DENIAL, SUSPENSION, OR REVOCATION OF LICENSE .
-82
+16. DENIAL, SUSPENSION, OR REVOCATION OF LICENSE.
+44

-17. SANCTIONS AND PENALTIES .
-84
+17. SANCTIONS AND PENALTIES 46

-18. DISCLOSURE .
-86

-19. SEVERABILITY .
-86
+18. DISCLOSURE.
+48

+48

-RULES OF THE ARKANSAS AUCTIONEERS LICENSING BOARD 1.
-STATEMENT OF ORGANIZATION AND OPERATIONS
+RULES OF THE ARKANSAS AUCTIONEERS LICENSING BOARD

+1. STATEMENT OF ORGANIZATION AND OPERATIONS

-Arkansas Auctioneers Licensing Board was created to define and regulate the profession of auctioneers and auction house owners, by prescribing the qualifications of the licensee and to provide a means to impose penalties against those licensees found to be in violation of the act against the public.
+The Arkansas Auctioneers Licensing Board was created to define and regulate the profession of auctioneers and auction house owners, by prescribing the qualifications of the licensee and to provide a means to impose penalties against those licensees found to be in violation of Arkansas Code Annotated §17-17-101 et seq.